Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Discussion

-The long trajectories we identify in winter (up to 59 days) are consistent with the seasonal deepening of the Icelandic Low and its role as a quasi-permanent cyclonic structure \cite{hurrell1995decadal,dong2025key}.
-The enhanced persistence during winter also aligns with the higher baroclinicity and stronger jet stream, which sustain large, long-lived cyclonic systems \cite{woollings2010variability}.
+The long 1-cyclone trajectories identified in winter are consistent with the seasonal deepening of the Icelandic Low and its role as a quasi-permanent cyclonic structure \cite{hurrell1995decadal,dong2025key}.
+The enhanced topological depth during winter also aligns with the higher baroclinicity and stronger jet stream, which sustain large, robust cyclonic systems \cite{woollings2010variability}.

-For 1-anticyclones, the features capture the persistence of anticyclonic highs, including the Azores High in the subtropics and blocking highs over the eastern Atlantic and Europe.
-The shorter lifetimes compared to cyclonic features (maximum of 21 days) are consistent with the transient nature of many anticyclones, but the longest events correspond well to blocking episodes, which are known to last multiple weeks and exert strong influence on European climate \cite{rex1950blocking,kautz2021atmospheric}.
-The bimodal seasonal frequency pattern we observe in sublevel filtrations, with maxima in late winter and early spring, is consistent with the documented seasonality of blocking over the Euro-Atlantic sector \cite{kautz2021atmospheric}.
+However, high baroclinicity also favors rapid, small-scale secondary cyclogenesis.
+As noted by Stanković et al. (2024) \cite{stankovic2024large}, secondary lows often form at the southern edge of primary extratropical cyclones, deepening to replace or interact with pre-existing systems.
+Due to the topological rigor of our tracking algorithm, which terminates a trajectory at any merging or splitting event, these secondary developments are typically identified as distinct, shorter-lived features rather than as part of a single, long-duration event.
+While this may be viewed as a limitation for tracking the continuous envelope of a storm's center, it remains a significant strength for identifying intervals of genuine structural and topological stability.

-These results indicate that persistent homology provides a robust proxy for the dynamics of persistent highs and persistent lows in the North Atlantic.
-Superlevel filtrations highlight the dominant role of cyclonic activity, whereas sublevel filtrations capture the occurrence and persistence of anticyclonic blocking.
-This link between topological features and physical pressure systems demonstrates that TDA can recover the well-established climatology of cyclones, anticyclones, and blocking from first principles, without explicit vortex-tracking algorithms.
+For 1-anticyclones, the features capture the persistence of high-pressure systems, including the Azores High in the subtropics and blocking highs over the eastern Atlantic and Europe.
+The shorter mean lifetimes compared to the longest cyclonic events, but with a heavier long-duration tail (maximum 17 days), are consistent with the transient nature of many anticyclones alongside the occurrence of multi-week blocking episodes that exert a strong influence on European climate \cite{rex1950blocking,kautz2021atmospheric}.
+The greater mean spatial mobility of 1-anticyclone trajectories (225.58~km vs.\ 132.42~km) reflects the tendency of anticyclonic systems to migrate across larger distances, consistent with the known eastward propagation of blocking highs over the Euro-Atlantic sector \cite{kautz2021atmospheric}.
+The seasonal frequency pattern we observe in 1-anticyclone trajectories, with significantly higher activity during the cold season, is consistent with the documented climatology of blocking over the Euro-Atlantic sector \cite{kautz2021atmospheric}, which typically peaks during winter and early spring.